 "Well, what do we have here?"
 He asked as Peter rushed forward, thrusting his arm into the compartment before ripping the pile of clothes out, tossing them into the open closet in the span of a few seconds.

-Tony merely rolled his eyes.
+Tony couldn't help but scoff.
 "Not in that onesie, you're not."

-For some reason, the comment made Peter twitch in annoyance as he stole a glance.
-"It's not a onesie."
-He muttered as he walked past the man and back over to the desk.
+He noticed the kid's nose scrunch slightly in annoyance, the only real tell of emotion he'd seen on the teen's face.
+"It's not a onesie," he muttered as he walked back the man and back over towards the desk.
 Noticing how some of the circuit chips were out of line, he reached down and quietly adjusted them, straightening them out once more.

 Tony regarded the boy in front of him for a moment before opening his mouth once more.
 "Who else knows?
 Anybody?"
 He asked, watching as Peter glanced over at him before lowering his head once more, giving a small, barely noticeable shake of his head.
 "Nobody important."
 He whispered.

 "Not even your...exceptionally wonderful father?"
 Tony scoffed, only to blink in shock as Peter rounded on him, eyes blazing.
 "No!
 He can't know about this!
 He can never know about this!" he practically screamed, eyes glazing over in a wash of panic.
-"About the crime-fighting, about my powers.
+"About the crime-fighting, about the suit.
 He can't know any of it!
 They can't know any of it!"

 Tony stared at him, trying to process the words that had been spat at him.
 He narrowed his eyes slightly in thought. "'They?'"
 He parroted.

 Peter's head snapped up to him as they made hard eye contact for a brief moment.
 Whatever fire had entered the kid's system quickly died down as he lowered his head pressed his palms into the surface of his desk, hair falling down to cover his face as he let out a tired sigh.

 Tony knew that sigh.
 Tony owned that sigh.